nightbot/docs/commands/commands.md

 > !commands add `!command_name` `command response`

-`!command_name` is the name of command you wish to use.
+`!command_name` is the name of the command you wish to use.
 Commands are usually prefixed with an exclamation mark

 `command response` is the message you want Nightbot to reply with when the command is called